 Persistent memory programming is a fairly new concept and it comes with a set of benefits and challenges.
 Persistent Memory Development Kit (PMDK) is a collection of open source libraries developed by Intel which make it easy for developers to enable persistent memory in their applications. libpmemobj is a general purpose library in PMDK that supports persistent memory allocator and transactional operations.
 Prepare your code to take advantage of Intel® persistent memory.

-In this webinar we will describe how persistent memory allocator works, need for transactions and how transactions are implemented in libpmemobj.
+In this webinar replay we will describe how persistent memory allocator works, need for transactions and how transactions are implemented in libpmemobj.

 Join the memory revolution.
 Learn how Intel® persistent memory gives you and your organization a competitive edge.